 Under AGPMR l10-75.175, ARS has been delegated authority to transfer to and accept transfers from non-USDA Federal agencies, of buildings and facilities.
 Transfer of land or buildings and facilities with land is reserved to the Department’s Office of Procurement and Property Management (OPPM).

-DELEGATION OF AUTHORITY TO REAL ESTATE WARRANT OFFICERS (REWO) .
+DELEGATION OF AUTHORITY TO REAL PROPERTY LEASING OFFICERS (RPLO).

-P&P 241.2, Real Estate Warrant Officer Program and ARS Manual 245.1, Real Property Manual outline the disposal authorities delegated to the Areas.
-REWO's are authorized to accomplish the following real estate disposal actions:
+P&P 165.0, Real Property Leasing Officer and Lease Delegations of Authority and ARS Manual 245.1, Real Property Manual outline the disposal authorities delegated to the Areas.
+RPLO's are authorized to accomplish the following real estate disposal actions:

 PROCEDURES FOR THE DISPOSAL OF BUILDINGS ON ARS LAND